arm-university/Rapid-Embedded-Education-Kit/ST_Nucleo_F401RE_2020/Contributions_and_Modifications/text.md

 ### Workflow

 All content and code changes and additions to Arm Education material is handled through GitHub and is subject to a QA process.
-If you want to contribute, either by adding features or by fixing bugs, please see the the workflow.
+If you want to contribute, either by adding features or by fixing bugs, please see the workflow.